DavidGallardo/wefoundarobot/README.md

-# We Found a Robot
+# We Found a Robot 2

-www.wefoundarobot.com
+Version 2 of the project

 ## Travel-blog-jekyll

-Looking for a robot while discovering an extraordinary world // –– by @david_gallardo & @airiairo

-🤖🌏😎